-It seems fitting that we're exhibiting at NACE Corrosion 2017 in New Orleans, a city that's faced so many challenges due to water—one of the key ingredients to the corrosion process.
-While corrosion and the prevention of it will be a major topic at the show, we'll also be focused on resiliency and using Pyrogel aerogel blanket insulation to "keep it dry."
+It seems fitting that we exhibited at NACE Corrosion 2017 in New Orleans, a city that's faced so many challenges due to water—one of the key ingredients to the corrosion process.
+While corrosion and the prevention of it is a major topic we also recognize the value of resiliency and using Pyrogel aerogel blanket insulation to "keep it dry."

 Merriam-Webster defines resiliency as a person's ability to recover from or adjust easily to misfortune or change.
 It's also the power or ability of an object to return to the original form after being subjected to physical forces.
 Both of these definitions are exemplified in New Orleans—both in terms of its people and its infrastructure.
 Following the devastation of Hurricane Katrina, the city has worked hard to bounce back and learn from the events of the past to be prepared for future adversity.

 If you want to see that resiliency for yourself, watch this excellent video posted by Veolia.